cs573-21s/02-datavis-7ways/R-ggplot2/readme_r.md

 R is a language focused on statistical computing and graphics.
 One of R's major goals is to provide easy to create, well-designed, publication quality plots.
 I would say they do a good job achieving this goal.

 Before this class the only people I knew who used R were math majors.
 Math majors are very smart and it's kind of intimidating, so I thought I would never use R myself.
 But now here I am, having made a bubble chart in R, I can say I am no longer intimidated by it.
 It was actually super simple to code and it had nice documentation [10].
-Creating a graph that matches the given target graph was very easy in R. There may be some slight bias there because R was used to make the original graph.
+Creating a graph that matches the given target graph was very easy in R. However, there may be some slight bias here because R was used to make the original graph.

-I had a little trouble getting my custom colors to work in R, but I found a YouTube tutorial that made it easy [12].
+I did face a little trouble getting my custom colors to work in R, but I found a YouTube tutorial that made it easy [12].
 YouTube seems to have a lot of good R content.
+Another problem I had, was I could not figure out how to get the R script to run from it's location, it always ran from the IDE's file path, so I had to hardcode the location of the data csv file.

-Overall, I was just very pleasantly surprised about how easy it was to learn and use R for data vis purposes.
+Overall, I was just very pleasantly surprised about how easy it was to learn and use R is for data vis purposes.

 ## How to run
 - Make sure you have R installed